ttvhipo/MunirFork/README.md

 Apple integration, meaning you can bookmark this page on ios and run it like an app.
 Elimniation of ads, trackers and push notifications
 ### What is this website?
 This website is a free movie streaming service.
 Without ads.
 It is also realtime updating so every new movie will show and work.
 Because of Nova we have many streaming providers.
+### Future updates
+Getting a domain name, still deciding lol
+Cleaning up the ui as it has expanded from removing the adds.
+Make fullscreen work on Apple Bookmark